kwasniew/hyperbook/README.md

 ### Elm

-Type-Driven Development in Elm makes for a very nice development experience.
+Type-Driven Development in Elm makes for a very nice and beginner friendly development experience.
 Compiler taking care of runtime exceptions is very helpful.
 Refactoring is much easier than in the JS/TS world.
 The tradeoff is that Elm requires build tooling in development.
 You can't use a browser as your REPL.
 Also some APIs that haven't been ported to Elm are harder to work with than in JS.
+Finally, due to limited support for generics and lack of higher-kinded types some duplication is necessary.
+For some people it's a bug, for some others it's a feature.

 ### React